 Observation 1: Under the same band combination, the UL UPT gain of UL sharing comparing to LTE-NR DC is very limited.

+Observation 2: The UL UPT gain of UL sharing comparing to 3.5GHz SA is also limited.
+The gain would heavily depend on the fine tuning of several in-field aspects, such as traffic arrival rate and UE densities distributed over two involved bands. under certain conditions, the gain could become negative.

 Some technical issues for NR-LTE coexistence on UL